Making mistakes as a social media marketer is SCARY to admit.

 So I wrote a few articles on setting goals and crafting social media strategies.

-Mistake #3: Not following a process for creating content
+Mistakes Social Media Managers Make #3: Not following a process for creating content

-Since your no.1 limitation to growing your social media business is – time! – you should learn how to work efficiently from the start.Tweet
+Since your no.1 limitation to growing your social media business is time – you should learn how to work efficiently from the start.Tweet

 Over time, I have learned that planning my month in advance is what works for me best.

 For example, each week I allocate 1-2 days for content research and coming up with ideas for blog articles and social media posts.
 I also allocate 2 days for CEO tasks (like invoicing, billing, etc), and the majority of my time is split between content creation, video editing, client calls, etc.

 Tip: Working in batches at a time and using productivity tools and apps can also help you stay organized and work smarter.

 WATCH on YouTube: How I plan and create Instagram content | My Process for Planning Reels, Carousels, Quotes and more!